wn5865/natour/readme.md

 ## Overview

-Natours is a full stack web application where users can purchase, review, and bookmark tour packages.
+Natours is a server-side rendered web application where users can purchase, review, and bookmark tour packages.
 Administators can manage tours and users through admin pages restricted to them.